eprintsug/EPrintsMARC/README.md

 updated here by Tomasz Neugebauer and Adam Field.

 The installation of this plugin requires the following two CPAN modules:
-MARC::Record and MARC::File::USMARC.
-The MARC plugin was then subclassed to create an import plugin named "Concordia Theses" which is customized for thesis MARC records at Concordia University in Montreal.
+MARC::Record, MARC::File::USMARC, MARC::File::XML.
+The MARC plugin was then
+subclassed to create an import plugin named "Concordia Theses" which is customized for thesis MARC records at Concordia University in Montreal.